aibolem/vexflow-wiki-vexchords/The-VexFlow-Tutorial.md

 ## Step 2: Add Some Notes [ [run](https://jsfiddle.net/8eckj32x/13/) ]

 A `StaveNote` is a group of note heads representing a chord.
-It can consist of one or more notes, with or without a stem and flag.
+It can consist of one or more notes with or without a stem and flag.

 A sequence of notes is represented by a `Voice`, and multiple voices can be grouped within a `VoiceGroup`.

-Finally, you have the `Formatter`, which takes a voice group and alignes, justifies, and renders the voices based on configurable rules, so that all the voices in the group look pretty on the stave(s).
+Finally, you have the `Formatter`, which takes a voice group and aligns, justifies, and renders the voices based on configurable rules, so that all the voices in the group look pretty on the stave(s).

-In the code below, we create a voice with two notes and a chord, and render it on the stave.
+In the code below we create a voice with two notes and a chord and render it on the stave.

 ```javascript
 var notes = [